Do you trust your customers and clients?

 Our Lowe’s experience got me thinking about the psychology of trust – specifically the trust that exists (or fails to exist) between businesses and consumers.
 I’ve noticed that merchants typically have policies on one end of the spectrum or the other – sometimes written, but usually implied.
 While some companies are as trusting as Lowe’s, many create policies that clearly demonstrate their mistrust of consumers.

-On our way to Lake Anna, Va., one summer day, we stopped by a deli to grab some breakfast sandwiches.
+On our way to Lake Anna, VA, one summer day, we stopped by a deli to grab some breakfast sandwiches.
 We were jolted when we heard the owner yelling across the store at a patron, “No, no, no, no, no!”
 The patron, who appeared to be a construction worker, was at the ice machine dispensing ice into a plastic bag – seemingly in order to cover his Styrofoam-enclosed lunch in that bag.
 The man was clearly embarrassed and unaware that he’d been doing anything “wrong.”

 When he finished scolding his customer, the owner barked at his employees for allowing such a practice.
 (He wasn’t about to give away ice for free.)
 Then he grabbed paper, a permanent marker and prepared a sign that said, “Ice for Sodas Only!”

 In business, actions speak louder than words.
-Even if a business doesn’t formally exhibit such mistrust (i.e., a wall sign), its culture and actions communicate it all the same, and the company ends up suffering.
+Even if a business doesn’t formally exhibit such mistrust (e.g., a wall sign), its culture and actions communicate it all the same, and the company ends up suffering.

 A funny thing happens when we expect our clients to be honest – not only do they usually fulfill our expectations, they also become more trusting of – and loyal to – us.
-(Note to the skeptics: Don’t let one bad apple spoil your perception of the whole bunch.)
+(Note to the skeptics: Don’t let one “bad apple” spoil your perception of the whole “bunch.”)

 Bottom Line: Trust begets trust.
-Once you’ve earned the trust of your customers and clients, price becomes a lot less relevant.
+Once you’ve earned the trust of your customers and clients, price becomes less relevant.
 Additionally, you will be creating more raving fans and that segment of your clientele is responsible for a whopping 80-90 percent* of your referral business.
 Trust not only creates profit, trust builds a rewarding and positive culture among your team and with your customers.

 • Do you trust your customers and clients?